fletchermoore/AnkiNotebooks/README.md

 Export
 ------
 Adds a export option "Cards as Word document".
-This will currently perfectly reverse the import if the cards were created as in the example.
-For all other cards, the front of the card becomes the top level indent and the back becomes the second level indent.
+The front of the card becomes the top level indent and the back becomes the second level indent.
+If card front has the format "x: y: z", these levels become nested.

 Warning